psteinb/performance-by-example/02-fastslow.md

 > ## Continue to design for Lola {.challenge}
 >
 > Take the unit tests that were created during this lesson.
 Rewrite the render_entity class (or define a client class called render_entity_system) so that is becomes a structure of arrays.
 Measure again!
+Discuss with a colleaque what the change in design brought in terms of flexibility, testability and runtime.
+Which version would you choose?